bing1980/Pro-Git/Chapter 4 -  Git on the Server.md

 **git-daemon-export-ok** file — the daemon won’t serve a repository without that file in it — but, other than that, there is no security.

 ## Getting Git on a Server
+In order to initially set up any Git server, you have to export an existing repository into a new **bare repository** — a repository that doesn’t contain a working directory.
+In order to clone your repository to create a new bare repository, you run the clone command with the **--bare** option like this:
+**$ git clone --bare my_project my_project.git**
+> Cloning into bare repository 'my_project.git'...
+> done.

+This is roughly equivalent to something like:
+**$ cp -Rf my_project/.git my_project.git**
+### Putting the Bare Repository on a Server